jonathan2503/OSES_21_22/README.md

-# demonstration:
+# Demonstration:
-For the source, download **v2.zip** where the two sources of rt_thread and also the proteus project are present. below the demonstration of operation [![name](https://github.com/jonathan2503/OSES_21_22/blob/main/motor/imm/Screenshot%20(23).png)](https://www.youtube.com/watch?v=bR4b3S87ENY&t=13s)
+For the source, download **v2.zip** where the two sources of rt_thread and also the proteus project are present. below the demonstration that it works:

+[![name](https://github.com/jonathan2503/OSES_21_22/blob/main/motor/imm/Screenshot%20(23).png)](https://www.youtube.com/watch?v=bR4b3S87ENY&t=13s)